inspecta/Hello-World/README.md

 ## Contributions
 Any contributions (additions or reductions) towards the project are welcome!

-##Show your support
+## Show your support
-If you think this is a good project, buy me a coffee :coffee: or give it a star :start:!
+If you think this is a good project, buy me a coffee :coffee: or give it a star ⭐️!